Disclaimer: I don't own Merlin

 "So no one is to go near your chambers then?"
 Arthur finally asked.
 Mostly he was just glad that Merlin's long obsession with the archaic magic book was almost over.
-It had caused Merlin to develop the nasty habit of forgetting to feed himself whenever he was in the middle of working on one of its ancient, time-consuming spells, and Arthur found himself frustrated by the increasing lack of his friend's presence.
+Not only had it taken six months to retrieve, but after the warlock returned, Merlin developed the nasty habit of forgetting to feed himself whenever he was in the middle of working on one of its ancient, time-consuming spells, and Arthur found himself frustrated by the increasing lack of his friend's presence.

 "That would be conveniently safe," Merlin admitted.